Mr-Sithel/infobar/README.md

 * This was created for Horizon `Ashita (Interface v4.30)`
 * You can load the addon by typing `/load addon InfoBar`.
 It is recommended you add this line to the appropriate place in `scripts/default.txt` to auto load.

+### Horizon
+- This was created for the Horizon private server, and they go through an approval process.
+Use at your own risk or wait til it's approved.
+I will update the process staus below.

+Status:
+- Addon was submitted and is ${\textsf{\color{red}{Pending..}}}$

 #### Credit

 Many creators involved that made the orignal code from the modules I put in the modules folder.